Mini concept cars: Mini Clubman (1967-68)

 In 1967 Roy Haynes joined BMC from Ford Motor Company and was tasked by then Managing Director, Joe Edwards to update the existing Mini.
-Several designs were looked at including a booted version based upon the Riley / Wolseley Elf/Hornet and a hatchback with a rear end resembling a Morris Marina, which was also designed by Haynes.
-All of these were rejected except for the new front which was added to the existing Mini and named the Clubman.
+Several designs were considered, including a booted version based on the Riley / Wolseley Elf/Hornet and a hatchback with a rear end resembling a Morris Marina, also designed by Haynes.
+All of these were rejected except for the new front, which was added to the existing Mini and named the Clubman.

 Pininfarina Mini

-In 1967 and 1968, Pininfarina designed two concept cars that were based on the BMC 1800 and 1100 models.
-These aerodynamic models by Paolo Martin were rejected by BMC, however there is evidence that BMC did a study to look at a mini version of this car without Pininfarina's assistance.
+In 1967 and 1968, Pininfarina designed two concept cars based on the BMC 1800 and 1100 models.
+These aerodynamic models by Paolo Martin were rejected by BMC; there is evidence that BMC conducted a study of a mini version of this car without Pininfarina's involvement.